i-am-bee/bee-agent-framework/docs/tutorials.md

   }),
 );
 try {
-  // Perform automatic tool discovery using the client const slackTools = await MCPTool.fromClient(client);
+  // Discover Slack tools via MCP client const slackTools = await MCPTool.fromClient(client);

-  // Filter the desired tools (this is not necessary when working with larger LLMs) const filteredSlackTools = slackTools.filter((tool) => tool.name === "slack_post_message");
+  // Filter for specific Slack tool const filteredSlackTools = slackTools.filter((tool) => tool.name === "slack_post_message");

   // Create Bee agent
   const agent = new BeeAgent({
-    // We're using phi4 LLM ran locally via Ollama
+    // We're using LLM ran locally via Ollama
-    llm: new OllamaChatLLM({ modelId: "phi4" }),
+    llm: new OllamaChatLLM({ modelId: "llama3.1" }),
     // Besides the Slack tools, we also provide DDG tool for web search
-    tools: [new DuckDuckGoSearchTool({ maxResults: 3 }), ...filteredSlackTools],
+    tools: [new OpenMeteoTool(), ...filteredSlackTools],
     memory: new UnconstrainedMemory(),
+    templates: {
+      system: (template) =>
+        template.fork((config) => {
+          config.defaults.instructions = `You are a helpful assistant.
+When prompted to post to Slack, send messages to the "bee-playground" channel.`;
+        }),
+    },
   });

-  // Run the agent
+  // Execute the agent with prompt await agent
-  await agent
     .run({
-      // Ask a question and instruct the agent to send the answer to the Slack channel
+      // Instruct the agent to send a weather-related question to the Slack
-      prompt: "Find out what's the currency in Ireland, send it to the bee-playground channel.", })
+      prompt: "Post to Slack the current temperature in LA.", })
     .observe((emitter) => {
       // Track agent progress for debugging